A Cusp in QED at g=2

-0.2cm {\bf Light-light scattering as function of $\mathbf{g}$:} We find that the cusp at $|g|=2$ reappears in a directly observable phenomenon inherent in the Heisenberg-Euler action, the light by light scattering.
-For the general case of both electric and magnetic fields present, using \req{meroexpB} we find up to fourth order in the fields
+{\bf 7.
+Light-light scattering as function of $\mathbf{g}$:}\\ We find that the cusp at $|g|=2$ reappears in the Heisenberg-Euler action, in the light by light scattering.
+For the general case of both electric and magnetic fields present, using~\req{meroexpB} we find up to fourth order in the fields

 where both $f_{2,0}$ and $f_{0,2}$ are normalized to $g=2$ values and presented in Fig.\,\ref{fig:Veffexpg}. $f_{0,2}$ includes a product of two Bernoulli functions with cusp and so has a steeper cusp.
-Importantly $f_{0,2}$ enters the ${\cal P}^2$ term which one actually measures in laser light scattering off a magnetic field~\cite{Rikken:2001zz,QAexperiment}.
 In general, our finding is that all $f_{i,j}(g)$ for $j>0$ have cusps at $g=2$ whereas all $f_{i,0}(g), i>1$ are continuous and differentiable at $g=2$, being proportional to higher order $>2$ Bernoulli functions that have vanishing derivatives at $g=2$.
 Thus only coefficients of terms involving powers of the pseudo scalar field invariant ${\cal P}^2=(\vec E\cdot\vec B)^2$ display cusps at $g=2$.

+{\bf 8.
+Discussion, Conclusions and Outlook:}\\ Difficulties of D-QED as a stand-alone theory have been known for some time, beginning with the work of G. K\"all\'en~\cite{Kallen:1957ib, Kallen:1972pu}, and perturbative-D-QED is believed by many to be semi-convergent only.
+Exploration of $g\ne 2$ in a renormalizable theory requires the dimension-4 $g$-QED based on the KGP equation.
+However, $g$-QED has to begin with 8 degrees of freedom and appropriate division into two half-Hilbert spaces is required.
+Restriction to the usual Dirac-like 4 degrees of freedom is difficult, as a theory with $g\ne 2$ is in general not unitary~\cite{Veltman:1997am}.

-0.2cm {\bf Discussion:} We found new physics arising for $|g|>2$ for arbitrarily weak fields in $g$-QED.
-We proposed a new eigenstate sorting based on sign of $K$, \req{spectrum1}, leading to a self-adjoint theory that retains Poincar\'e symmetry and contains a complete set of particle-antiparticle states, and thus preserves probability in time evolution and analyticity as function of $g$, up to a countable set of singular points.
+We resolved this problem by proposing a new eigenstate sorting based on the sign of $K$, see~\req{spectrum1}, leading to a self-adjoint theory that retains Poincar\'e symmetry and contains a complete set of particle-antiparticle states, and thus preserves probability in time evolution and analyticity as function of $g$, up to a countable set of singular points.
+A consequence of this solution is that the Dirac value $g=g_\mathrm{ D}=2$ is a cusp point of the effective action $V_{\mathrm{eff}}$,~\req{Veffab} evaluated in renormalizable $g$-QED approach.